 If your Husky Card is lost, stolen or damaged, your U-PASS will be electronically transferred to your replacement Husky Card.
 Your U-PASS will be available for use on transit 24 to 48 hours after your replacement Husky Card is printed.
 You must use tap your Husky Card on an ORCA card reader within 60 days of receiving your new Husky Card to finalize your U-PASS activation.

-Report a lost U-PASS and get a new Husky Card at Security and Campus Safety in LB2 005.
-The cost of replacing a lost Husky Card is $20 and will be added to your student account by Security and Campus Safety.
+Report a lost U-PASS and get a new Husky Card at Husky Hall and check in at the Welcome Desk in the main lobby.
+The cost of replacing a lost Husky Card is $25 and will be added to your student account.
 You can pay this fee at the Cashiers Office or online at no charge using the web-check option.
 Your U-PASS will automatically be electronically transferred to your replacement Husky Card.
 Your U-PASS will be available for use on transit in 24 to 48 hours.
 You will need to finalize the reactivation by tapping it on an ORCA reader within 60 days.

-The cost of replacing a lost Husky Card is $20 and must be paid first at the Cashiers Office and then you will present your receipt at the Safety and Campus Security Office in LB2 005 to get your new Husky Card.
+The cost of replacing a lost Husky Card is $25 and must be paid first at the Cashier's Office and then you will present your receipt to the Welcome Desk in Husky Hall to get your new Husky Card.
 Your U-PASS will automatically be electronically transferred to your replacement Husky Card.
 Your U-PASS will be available for use on transit in 24 to 48 hours.
 You will need to finalize the reactivation by tapping it on an ORCA reader within 60 days.
 For Faculty/Staff on payroll deduction and you choose not to reactivate your U-Pass on your new Husky Card report the loss and request payroll deduction cancellation immediately to the Cashier's office in Husky Hall or email email@example.com.

 The U-Pass can be cancelled through the 7th calendar day of the quarter, the U-PASS will be deactivated and 100 percent of the U-PASS fee will be credited to your student account.
 The U-PASS cannot be cancelled after the 7th calendar day of the quarter and no refund will be given.